 "There were 11 reports filed," Giuda said.
 "The detail in the reports is scary, and none of it is true.
 He details court hearings, he details clients, he details everything."

 From there, Giuda requested a meeting with House Speaker William O'Brien, R-Mont Vernon.
 He told the speaker last Friday he wanted Bettencourt to resign immediately and state it was due to "personal problems."
 In addition, he wanted Bettencourt to offer a "complete and open confession" to the law school regarding his conduct.

 "It was important to me D.J. not try to spin this, as he likes to do," Giuda said.
 "I thought it was really important we try to keep the caucus together because this is such an important week."

 Giuda said he does not believe O'Brien or anyone other than Bettencourt had prior knowledge about the false reports.

-According to Giuda, however, Bettencourt did not "comply with his side of the deal."
-He announced he would step down June 6, citing his new job with the New Hampshire Legal Rights Foundation and his family.
+According to Giuda, however, Bettencourt did not "comply with his side of the deal." , citing his new job with the New Hampshire Legal Rights Foundation and his family.

 Giuda said that once the press became aware of the law school issue and questions started being asked on Saturday, he was not satisfied with Bettencourt's explanation that he'd contacted the law school because of a "dispute" over the externship.